kolkhis/lab-utils/k8s-setup/terraform/README.md

 EOF
 ```

+All nodes have the same specs:

+- 2048 memory
+- 1 core
+- 1 socket
+- 10 GB storage (in the `vmdata` storage pool)

 ## IPs, VMIDs, VM Names
 The IP range in the default configuration is `192.168.4.150-155`.
 The control node(s) start at 150, followed by the workers, then the load balancer